elrhod/Portfolio/Python/README.md

 ## Generating the protobuf extensions

 The Sysbdacadc class makes use of a protocol buffers definition defined in `sysb-dacadc.proto`.
-If this definition is changed, the corresponding python and/or C code can be regenerated using the included `setup.py` build commands:
+If this definition is changed, the corresponding Python and/or C code can be regenerated using the included `setup.py` build commands:

 ``` bash
 $ python setup.py proto_build --build-all